leonewton253/epubjxlcompress/README.md

 # EPUB JPEG XL Compress
 Convert PNG and JPG in EPUB to JXL with massive compression ratio.
 Compresses all epubs in current directory.
+A collection of 21 epubs with large PNGs resulted in a 75% reduction in size!
 # Requirements:
    - unzip, zip
    - cjxl (JPEG XL encoder)